home • support • company • contact

 • Use Disk Utility or DiskWarrior (or something similar) to repair any potential problems with your startup disk.

-• Use Disk Utility to erase the destination drive, using a volume format of Mac OS Extended or Mac OS Extended (Journaled).
+• Use Disk Utility to erase the destination drive.

 • You may need to change your Energy Saver prefs to prevent your hard drives from sleeping.
-(This seems to depend on the drive type and manufacturer, and may not be necessary.)
+(This depends on the drive type and manufacturer, and may not be necessary.)

 • Open Déjà Vu and select your entire startup disk in the 'What' column.
 Then select a destination disk in the 'Where' column.